 Guidelines for Developing Crosslisted Courses

-The women’s studies curriculum at DePauw is quite diverse with respect to field and topic, and this is by design.
+The women's, gender, and sexuality studies curriculum at DePauw is quite diverse with respect to field and topic, and this is by design.
 Almost always, courses are designed by individual faculty members in a department, or by two or more faculty members working together, based on their intellectual interests and those departments’ needs.
 It is important to us that crosslisted courses also meet the needs of majors and other students in the home department(s), so that the program can be be accessible to all sorts of students and teachers and so that the course can become a regular part of that department’s rotated offerings.
 However, there do tend to be some common features.

 Women’s studies courses typically: